-Oregon Women for Agriculture was organized 40 years ago by Willamette Valley farm women who were concerned with regulatory issues impacting the grass seed industry.
+Oregon Women for Agriculture was organized 50 years ago by Willamette Valley farm women who were concerned with regulatory issues impacting the grass seed industry.
 Since that time, this all-volunteer group has broadened its scope to include nearly all facets of agriculture and areas of our state.

 Working together to communicate the story of today’s agriculture

 - To educate and inform the membership and the public about the importance of agriculture to the economy and to the environment.

 - To engage all phases of Oregon agriculture having mutual concerns.